control-owl/control-owl.github.io/_posts/2025-04-07-hello-world.md

 ## Family Trust

 It all started a couple of years ago when I wanted to create a seed that would outlive my children.
 Something like a **Family Trust**.
 Knowing what I know, I didn’t know what should be the source of my entropy random data seed.
 My Intel CPU with [IntelME][intel-me]?
 My closed-source American hardware wallet (made in China)?
 My Yahtzee dice?
 Like with all things, I went for the most secure way to do it and considered buying a few bananas and a [Geiger counter][geiger].
 I didn’t do it since I thought they’d think I was up to something bad.
-Was pritty close to buy it on Amazon.
+Was pretty close to buy it on Amazon.

 ## Entropy